pachyderm/pachyderm/doc/docs/master/how-tos/s3gateway.md

 ## Authentication

-If auth is enabled on the Pachyderm cluster, credentials must be passed with each s3 gateway endpoint using AWS' signature v2 or v4 methods.
+If auth is enabled on the Pachyderm cluster, credentials must be passed with each S3 gateway endpoint using AWS' signature v2 or v4 methods.
 Object store tools and libraries provide built-in support for these methods, but they do not work in the browser.
-When you use authentication, set the access and secret key to the same value; they are both the Pachyderm auth token used to issue the relevant PFS calls.
+When you use authentication, set the access and secret key to the same value.
+They are both the Pachyderm auth token used to issue the relevant PFS calls.

-If auth is not enabled on the Pachyderm cluster, no credentials need to be passed to s3gateway requests.
+If auth is not enabled on the Pachyderm cluster, use any non-empty credentials.

 ## Buckets